|Nutrition Facts (per serving)|

 Rinse and pat fish fillet dry.
 Season with salt and pepper.
 Dredge in flour and sauté in oil until golden brown and cooked through.
 Remove from pan and drain on paper towels.
 Set aside.

 Meanwhile, heat a large skillet over medium and add 2 tablespoons oil.
-Add carrots, celery, parsnip, and leek and sauté until vegetables have collapsed, stirring frequently.
-Add allspice, bay leaf and tomato paste.
+Add carrots, celery, parsnip, leek, and sauté until vegetables have collapsed, stirring frequently.
+Add allspice, bay leaf, and tomato paste.
 Mix well and simmer until vegetables are tender, stirring occasionally, and most of the liquid has evaporated.
 Remove the bay leaf and allspice.
 Season to taste with salt and pepper.

 Place 1/3 of the tomato-vegetable mixture on a serving platter.
 Lay the fried fish on top.
 Cover completely with the remaining tomato-vegetable mixture.
 Serve hot or cold.